smithy-security/smithy/smithyctl/docs/workflow/RUN.md

 | `image-namespace`           | namespace that will be added to all the images built by the system | smithy-security/smithy                 |
 | `base-component-dockerfile` | base Dockerfile to use to build all the images                     | components/Dockerfile                  |

+SPEC\_PATH: the path to the workflow YAML listing all the components that should be used

 ## Example

 ### With remote packages - ghcr.io